What is PAWWS?

 anna.hielm-bjorkman@helsinki.fi

-Adjunct Professor and senior clinical teacher Anna Hielm-Björkman is an innovative and multidisciplinary researcher and has been PI of a dozen clinical projects at the department of Equine and Small Animal Medicine, UH.
+Adjunct Professor and senior clinical teacher Anna Hielm-Björkman is an innovative and multidisciplinary researcher and has been PI of a dozen clinical projects at the department of Equine and Small Animal Medicine, University of Helsinki.

-Dr Hielm-Björkman is a sought after international speaker on chronic pain, adjunct therapies, dog health and nutrition, and scent detection dog topics.
-Dr. Hielm-Björkman has been an active member of the Finnish association of pain studies since 2000, she initiated the pain and rehabilitation clinic at the University animal hospital at UH in 2006, she sits on the board of the Finnish Guide dog Association since 2016, she initiated the scent detection dog research in 2016 and initiated the screening of COVID-19 at the Helsinki Airport in 2020, all important for the PAWWS study.
-She has attracted more than 1 million € in research fundings for her projects.
+Dr Hielm-Björkman is a sought-after international speaker on chronic pain, adjunct therapies, dog health and nutrition, and scent detection dog topics.
+Dr. Hielm-Björkman has been an active member of the Finnish association of pain studies since 2000, she initiated the pain and rehabilitation clinic at the University animal hospital at UH in 2006, she initiated the scent detection dog research in 2014 and initiated the screening of COVID-19 at the Helsinki Airport in 2020, all important for the PAWWS study.
+She has attracted close to 2 million € in research funding for her projects.

 Suvi Satama